ljaxferrand/react-movie-db/README.md

 ### Key Takeaways

 React is a fast and powerful library that makes it simple to integrate data pulled from an API.
-Rendering components via JSX with dynamic data, handling interactions, and state changes can be a lot more efficient than doing so with HTML and vanilla JS.
+Rendering components via JSX with dynamic data, and handling interactions and state changes can be a lot more efficient than doing so with HTML and vanilla JS.
 While we styled this project using SCSS, I would try something like CSS-in-JS in the future.

 ### Roadmap
 If I were to continue iterating on this project, I would add some of the following features/optimizations based on feedback received during testing: